Skip to main content

 Config file: "ignorers": ["console.debug"]

 Specify which ignore-plugins to use.
-With an ignore-plugin you can ignore mutants inside common code patterns that you don't want to test for some reason.
-For example, you can use this to ignore all console.debug() statements from being mutated.
+With an ignore-plugin, you can skip mutating specific code patterns that you don't want to test or cannot be mutated.
+For example, you may use an ignore-plugin to exclude all console.debug() statements from mutation testing.

 ignoreStatic [boolean]